 My husband, Reza, is the assistant when Babak is outside grilling our kabobs.
 I often wondered what the men were doing, while we women were inside laughing, setting the table and getting the rest of meal ready.
 The mystery was revealed last night.

 The men were drinking, laughing and eating the kabob fresh off the grill, wrapped in small pieces of lavash.
-Pictured above is my man pulling off pieces of kabob-e barg from the skewers for a little loqmeh (bite) to enjoy.
+Pictured above is my man pulling off pieces of kabob barg from the skewers for a little loghmeh (bite) to enjoy.

-After grilling the kabob, you remove them from the skewer using lavash bread.
-Usually, your serving platter is lined with lavash and kabob rests over it, covered with another piece of lavash.
+There is a special technique to removing the barg meat from the hot metal skewers.
+After grilling the kabob, use a piece lavash bread to grab the meat and slide it onto your serving platter.
+Usually, your serving platter is lined with another big piece of lavash and kabob rests over it, covered with another piece of lavash!

 The top piece of lavash keeps the meat warm, like a blanket.
 The juices from the meats get soaked into the bottom layer of lavash.
 During dinner, everyone fights for those juicy pieces of bread.

-All three meat kabobs are served with white basmati rice, grilled tomatoes, fresh herbs, lavash bread, and salad shirazi (cucumber-tomato salad).
+All three meat kabobs are served with white basmati rice, grilled tomatoes, fresh herb and feta platter, lavash bread, and salad shirazi (cucumber-tomato salad).
 The bottoms of the rice pot holds the cherished crust, tahdig, that everyone fights over.

 Kabob is also served with sumac, a dark red spice that offers a great tang to your meal.
 Some people just use a sprinkle of sumac while others have their foods coated in it.